NikolaiHerrmann/annotation-remover/README.md

-# Annotation Remover for ICDAR 2017 ClaMM Dataset
+# Comment Remover for ICDAR 2017 ClaMM Dataset

-- A classifier was trained to crop out handwritten annotations in the ClaMM 2016 [1] and 2017 [2] datasets.
+- A classifier was trained to crop out handwritten/printed comments in the ClaMM 2016 [1] and 2017 [2] datasets.

 - CNN Model is adapted from [3].